 Ask Econocom Italia.
 This innovative cloud service provider in Italy has experienced firsthand how a controllerless approach can benefit its business.

-“Pluribus’ distributed, controllerless Adaptive Cloud Fabric architecture automates plug and play operation with Econocom Italia’s existing network infrastructure.
+“Pluribus’ distributed, controllerless SDN architecture (Adaptive Cloud Fabric) automates plug and play operation with Econocom Italia’s existing network infrastructure.
 Pluribus is delivering a non-disruptive and transparent solution that makes it easier for Econocom Italia to deliver, manage and secure service delivery,” Paolo Bombonati, Chief Operating Officer